NFL Rumors: Nathan Peterman Likely Getting The Nod For Bills Starting Job Over Josh Allen, ‘SB Nation’ Reports

-The Josh Allen era will have to wait just a little longer, a new NFL rumors claims.
+The Josh Allen era in Buffalo will have to wait just a little longer, a new NFL rumors claims.

 The first-round pick of the Buffalo Bills is expected to start on the bench after second-year quarterback Nathan Peterman outshined him through training camp and the preseason, the SB Nation blog Buffalo Rumblings reported.
 Though Peterman was known largely for his horrendous first NFL start in which he threw five interceptions in the first half against the Los Angeles Chargers, he has looked sharp in the preseason and was the best of the bunch in the Bills backfield.